ono-midori/ono-midori.github.io/techs/libevent.md

 ### Callbacks and watermarks

-Every bufferevent has two data-related callbacks: a read callback and a write callback. *By default, the read callback is called whenever any data is read from the underlying transport, and the write callback is called whenever enough data from the output buffer is emptied to the underlying transport.
+Every bufferevent has two data-related callbacks: a read callback and a write callback. *By default, the read callback is called whenever any data is read from the underlying transport (to libevent input buffer), and the write callback is called whenever enough data from the (libevent) output buffer is emptied to the underlying transport.
 You can override the behavior of these functions by adjusting the read and write "watermarks" of the bufferevent.*

 Every bufferevent has four watermarks:

-- Read low-water mark: Whenever a read occurs that leaves the bufferevent's input buffer at this level or higher, the bufferevent's read callback is invoked.
+- Read low-water mark: Whenever a read (read from kernel buffer to libevent input buffer) occurs that leaves the bufferevent's input buffer at this level or higher, the bufferevent's read callback is invoked.
 Defaults to 0, so that every read results in the read callback being invoked.
 - Read high-water mark: If the bufferevent's input buffer ever gets to this level, the bufferevent stops reading until enough data is drained from the input buffer to take us below it again.
 Defaults to unlimited, so that we never stop reading because of the size of the input buffer.
 - Write low-water mark: Whenever a write occurs that takes us to this level or below, we invoke the write callback.
 Defaults to 0, so that a write callback is not invoked unless the output buffer is emptied.
 - Write high-water mark: Not used by a bufferevent directly, this watermark can have special meaning when a bufferevent is used as the underlying transport of another bufferevent.
 See notes on filtering bufferevents below.